trustgraph-ai/trustgraph/README.md

 - **Agent Tools**: Define tools used by the Agent Flow including MCP tools
 - **MCP Tools**: Connect to MCP servers

-## Context Engineering

-TrustGraph features a complete context engineering solution combinging the power of Knowledge Graphs and VectorDBs.
-Connect your data to automatically construct Knowledge Graphs with mapped Vector Embeddings to deliver richer and more accurate context to LLMs for trustworthy agents.

-- **Automated Knowledge Graph Construction:** Data Transformation Agents processes source data to automatically **extract key entities, topics, and the relationships** connecting them.
-Vector emebeddings are then mapped to these semantic relationships for context retrieval.
-- **Deterministic Graph Retrieval:** Semantic relationsips are retrieved from the knowledge graph *without* the use of LLMs.
-When an agent needs to perform deep research, it first performs a **cosine similarity search** on the vector embeddings to identify potentially relevant concepts and relationships within the knowledge graph.
-This initial vector search **pinpoints relevant entry points** within the structured Knowledge Graph which gets built into graph queries *without* LLMs that retrieve the relevant subgraphs.
-- **Context Generation via Subgraph Traversal:** Based on the ranked results from the similarity search, agents are provided with only the relevant subgraphs for **deep context**.
-Users can configure the **number of 'hops'** (relationship traversals) to extend the depth of knowledge availabe to the agents.
-This structured **subgraph**, containing entities and their relationships, forms a highly relevant and context-aware input prompt for the LLM that is endlessly configurable with options for the number of entities, relationships, and overall subgraph size.

 ## Knowledge Cores

-One of the biggest challenges currently facing RAG architectures is the ability to quickly reuse and integrate knowledge sets like long-term memory for LLMs. **TrustGraph** solves this problem by storing the results of the data ingestion process in reusable Knowledge Cores.
-Being able to store and reuse the Knowledge Cores means the data transformation process has to be run only once.
-These reusable Knowledge Cores can be loaded back into **TrustGraph** and used for GraphRAG.
-Some sample knowledge cores are available for download [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).
+A challenge facing RAG architectures is the ability to quickly reuse and remove datasets from pipelines. **TrustGraph** stores the results of the data ingestion process in reusable Knowledge Cores.
+Knowledge cores can be loaded and removed during runtime.
+Some sample knowledge cores are [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).

 A Knowledge Core has two components:

-- Set of Graph Edges
-- Set of mapped Vector Embeddings

-When a Knowledge Core is loaded into TrustGraph, the corresponding graph edges and vector embeddings are queued and loaded into the chosen graph and vector stores.
+- Knowledge graph triples
+- Vector embeddings mapped to the knowledge graph

 ## Integrations
-TrustGraph provides maximum flexibility so your agents are always powered by the latest and greatest components.
+TrustGraph provides maximum flexibility to avoid vendor lock-in.

 <details>
 <summary>LLM APIs</summary>